deejaygraham/no-solid-evidence/outline.md

 ---------------------------------------------------------------------------

-I think all five principls can be boiled down to two concepts - both beginning with CO.
+I think all five principles can be boiled down to two concepts - both beginning with CO.
 Coupling, Cohesion.
 Talk a little about them and a bit about Connascence

 Cohesion and Coupling can often be as wooly as something like SOLID so I want to talk a little about Connascence